> Communication

 Is marketing right for me?

 Marketing focuses on creating, managing and enhancing brands.
-You will work across many different channels and skill areas such as from advertising, public relations, digital marketing, social media, and search engine optimisation.
+You will work across different channels and skill areas such as advertising, public relations, digital marketing, social media, and search engine optimisation.

 With the adoption of technology, online marketing has significantly grown.
 Traditional offline marketing like radio, TV and newspapers still exist, but there’s significantly less demand given the huge growth of online platforms.